New York State Route 296: Route description

 NY 296 begins at an intersection with NY 23A (Main Street) along the banks of Schoharie Creek just west of the village of Hunter in the town of Hunter.
-Located within the Catskill Forest Preserve, NY 296 passes the small Hunter Airport, where views of Rusk Mountain are visible.
+Located within the Catskill Forest Preserve, NY 296 passes the entrance to the former Hunter Mountain Airport, where views of Rusk Mountain are visible.
 Winding into the town of Jewett, NY 296 is a two-lane asphalt roadway running through the Catskills.
 Near the junction with Beaches Corners Road, the route turns northwest, paralleling the East Kill, before crossing the waterway a short distance later.
 Just after crossing the East Kill, NY 296 crosses Beaches Corners Road one more time before intersecting with County Route 23C (CR 23C), which proceeds east towards NY 23A and west towards the hamlet of Jewett.

 NY 296 continues northeast after CR 23, passing a local church near the junction with Peck Road.
 The route proceeds due north after Peck Road, quickly entering a junction with CR 14 (Goshen Street), which merges into the state highway.
 NY 296 winds through the Catskills past Thomas Cole Mountain.
 After winding down the side of the mountain, NY 296 enters the hamlet of Hensonville, located adjacent to Batavia Kill, a tributary of Schoharie Creek.
 Here, the route intersects with the western terminus of CR 40 (Maple Crest Road).
 At this junction, NY 296 turns northwest on the CR 40 right-of-way, while CR 65 (Brooksburg Road) continues north towards NY 23.

 Leaving Hensonville, NY 296 continues northwest along Batavia Kill, serving a line of homes on the fringe of the hamlet.
 Crossing into the town of Windham, the route intersects with CR 12 (South Street) before turning north and crossing Batavia Kill to reach its north end at a junction with NY 23 just east of downtown Windham.